 The wheels are the original Bontrager Race X Lite (RXL) Scandium 29 Disc, tubeless ready that came with the 2010 Superfly.
 He initially ran light-weight Q-tubes with Bontrager "Super Juice" sealant in them.
 This provided the advantages of "going tubeless" without mess of Stans.
 The Q-tubes had removable Presta valves making "juicing" them rather easy.
 In 2012, he went full tubeless.
 Since the rims were tubeless ready, the conversion was very easy using Bontrager rim strips specifically designed for these wheels.

 The current tires are 29 x 2.40 Maxxis Ardent TRs with a tread pattern optimized for loose hard pack.
 They went on in August 2014, replacing a set of Maxxis Crossmarks he put on in Vegas.
 Before that, he was using WTB Wolverines in the Vegas area.
 Both tire brands provided outstanding traction, but wore fast in the volcanic rock in the Las Vegas area.
 The lightweight sidewalls on the Crossmarks took a beating in the rocky terrain, and eventually, the rear blew out.
 It was replaced in 2012 with a S-Works Captain Control.
 At that time he also added rim strips and went tubeless.
-Eventually, the S-Works Captian was replaced with a Maxxis Ardent.
+Eventually, the S-Works Captains were replaced with a Maxxis Ardents.

 Brakes & Shifters